Terry Baum: Biography

-In 1970, Baum worked as personal aide to Bella Abzug in her Congressional campaign.
-In 1972, at graduate school at the University of California, Santa Barbara, Baum founded the Isla Vista Community Theater.
+In 1970, Baum worked as a personal aide to Bella Abzug in her Congressional campaign.
+In 1972, at the University of California, Santa Barbara graduate school, Baum founded the Isla Vista Community Theater.
 She founded Lilith, a San Francisco women's theater collective, in 1974.

 Her comedy revue Dos Lesbos, written with Carolyn Myers, opened in Ollie's bar in Oakland, California in 1981.
 It ran for two years in the San Francisco Bay Area and Santa Cruz, California, and was anthologised in the Places, Please (1985), the pioneering anthology of lesbian plays, edited by Kate McDermott.

 From 1985 to 1994, she lived some of the time in Amsterdam.

 In 2004 Baum ran for Congress against Nancy Pelosi as a write-in candidate, after losing a legal battle to be listed on the ballot.
 She subsequently wrote a play about the experience, Baum for Peace.
 In 2011 she stood for the Green Party in the San Francisco mayoral election, coming 11th with under 1% of the vote.